- 1 How to Explain Depression to Someone who Doesn’t Understand

 I need to be isolated.
 The desire to be away from others is related to feeling like a burden.
 It probably stems from the urge to separate ourselves from the tribe when ill.
 But we’re not living in 150 people groups, and isolation only serves to deepen the depression and confuse those around us.
 Depression is self-perpetuating.
 Imagine someone who had a nut allergy was craving nuts.
 Isolation causes depression, but depression causes a craving for isolation.

 The world doesn’t love or care about me.
 If I have moments where I only seem to perceive the worst in other people, don’t take it personally.
 My brain has ramped up its’ negativity bias so it’s very difficult for me to appreciate (and feel) care and love when I receive it.
 Ironically, it is care and love that can break through and challenge my depressive state, which is why persistence on your part is important.

 These feelings will never pass.
-Memory is state dependent (see mood congruent memory bias), which means when I feel down, all I can remember is other times when I felt down and all I can imagine is other times that I will feel down.
-In this state, I won’t be able to picture a positive future – but I need to begin to construct one in order to get enough momentum pull myself out of the rut.
+Memory is state-dependent (see mood-congruent memory bias), which means when I feel down, all I can remember is other times when I felt down and all I can imagine are other times that I will feel down.
+In this state, I won’t be able to picture a positive future – but I need to begin to construct one in order to get enough momentum to pull myself out of the rut.

 I am my past.
 This is an extension of the point above, but essentially, I’ll be feeling that because I have had depression I will always have it.

 I am these negative feelings.
 Instead of being able to understand that I am feeling depressed, angry or hopeless, I will start to feel that I am depressed, I am angry, or I am hopeless.
 Again, this is another example of me being frozen in psychological time, everything will feel stagnant.